 - 4. To remove the triangular indicator click in the dialog box outside of the color spectrum bar. - 5.
 Change the histogram values in the data fields and the histogram and analysis automatically recalculates.

 Draft Evaluation Through Advanced Rendering

-Using the Advanced Rendering feature, specify custom draft angle settings.
-When displaying the Render Material Settings dialog box and choosing the draft angle evaluation type, the options appear.
+Using the Advanced Rendering feature, it is possible to specify custom draft angle settings.
+When displaying the Render Material Settings dialog box, choose the draft angle evaluation type and the options appear.